Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp: Results

 \subsubsection{SNN controller}

-The experimental results for this case are displayed in Figure \ref{fig:results_ann_and_snn}(c), using the PD gains from Table \ref{tab:gains_pid}.
-We can observe that the behavior and performance are similar to the previous case, but with faster oscillations, due to the output's binary nature caused by the presence or absence of the spike.
-The RMSAE is also of 0.27m.
+The experimental results for this case are displayed in Fig.~\ref{fig:results_ann_and_snn}(c).
+We note that the behavior and performance are similar to the ANN case, but with faster oscillations, due to the output's binary nature caused by the presence or absence of the spike.
+The RMSAE is of $0.27$m.